-I was horrified to hear of the graphic details, the lengthy recovery and how it could even prove fatal.
+I was horrified to hear of the graphic details, lengthy recovery period, and how it could even prove fatal.

-My parents and I were never given a prognosis nor any indication regarding if or how my condition might progress.
+My parents and I were never given a prognosis, nor any indication regarding if or how my condition might progress.
 Life expectancy was never discussed and no doctor could tell if I would, in time, come to rely on a wheelchair.
 We were very much in the dark, living day-to-day.

 We weren’t put in contact with anyone who had experienced the operation.
-So, other than a verbal overview from the consultant, we had no other information or point of reference.
+So, other than a brief verbal overview from the Consultant, we had no other information or point of reference.